davidmyers9000/chronicle/README.md

 - Admins
 	- Can manage all topics
 	- Can manage all authors
-	- Can manage all comments
 	- Can manage all videos
+	- Can manage all video_comments
 	- Can manage all video_links

 - Authors